-Thought leadership is often thought of as a hybrid between content marketing and public relations, and while there is some overlap, thought leadership marketing is a discipline unto itself.
+Thought leadership marketing is often thought of as a hybrid between content marketing and public relations, and while there is some overlap, thought leadership marketing is a discipline unto itself.

 Thought leadership marketing is similar to PR in that it positions your thought leaders or brand as experts in your field.
 And, like content marketing, thought leadership marketing involves creating value for your target audience with engaging content.

 Through thought leadership, one can become an industry influencer by engaging your audience on a regular basis and through multiple channels, to establish more meaningful relationships with prospects and customers.

 Thought leadership marketing positions and individual or company as an authority in the industry they serve.

 People want to know and do business with people that see the big picture, are innovative, and know where the market and industry are headed.
 A successful thought leadership marketing campaign will answer the big questions affecting your industry, while conveying these values to your prospects, so that you are always top of mind and a trusted source.

 Benefits of Thought Leadership Marketing

 If you started a business, then you’re an expert at something, but you still need to prove it.
 A large collection of engaging thought leadership content will remove any shred of doubt, as you show time and time again that you understand your customers’ problems and how to fix them.

 - Thought Leadership Positions Your Brand as an Innovator